opentx/lua-reference-guide/general/playDuration.md

-Plays a time value (text to speech)
+Play a time value (text to speech)

 @status current Introduced in 2.1.0